 Note: CWR-holders (Certificate of Wildlife Registration) are allowed to keep and breed the species that are listed in their CWR.
 They are not allowed to sell.
 There is some prestige in owning a CWR.
 It means you're a serious hobbyist with legally acquired animals recognized by DENR.

 3) If you're an existing CWR or WFP-holder and would like to add a particular tortoise species (ie. Radiated tortoise) in your official list of legal species and headcount, then torts with papers are for you.

 Note: WFP = Wildlife Farm Permit.
 It has a lot of requirements, one requirement is the CWR.
-WFP-holders are allowed to keep, breed and sell the species listed in their WFP.Jump to Posts List
+WFP-holders are allowed to keep, breed and sell the species listed in their WFP.Jump to summary

 FAQ: Can I register my tortoises without papers in DENR to get a CWR?

 No, you cannot.
 This was allowed during the 2004 amnesty but is no longer the case.
 You can only get a CWR by registering tortoises or exotic pets that were legally acquired and have papers.

 Can I bring my tortoises without papers to the vet?
 Yes you can.
 Vets don't normally file complaints and report you to the DENR.

 I have just acquired tortoises with papers, do I really need to go to DENR and register it?
 Is it illegal if I don't?
 Your tortoises with receipts are still considered legal even if you don't register them in DENR.
 You won't get a CWR, but at least your tortoises are still legal.

 What if I have animals in my CWR and I no longer want them?
 Or, what if I have tortoises with papers and I need to give them away?
 DENR has a policy about giving a Deed of Donation but the rules aren't so clear.
 It is better to contact DENR-NCR regarding this matter.Jump to summary